shahrk/feature-hunt/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Backend

+If you don't plan to make any changes to the backend and just want to run the API you can directly skip to the [next](#running-backend-with-docker) part.
+Otherwise run the following commands in order:

+### `pip install -r api/requirements.txt`

+Installs the requirements for the Flask API

 ###  `yarn start-api`

 Runs the flask API in development mode.\
 The API runs on [http://localhost:5000](http://localhost:5000).

 Requests made to [http://localhost:3000](http://localhost:3000) that don't exist on the react server are automatically forwarded to this API

+## Backend (Docker)

+You can also directly run the backend using Docker by following these steps:

+### `docker build -t feature-hunt:latest ./api`

+Builds a docker image using the latest code

+### `docker run --name fh-api -d -p 5000:5000 feature-hunt`

+Creates a container for the image you just created and starts it in detached mode.

+### `docker start fh-api`

+Unless there are changes you don't need to rebuild and run the container every time.
+You can simply run this command to start the existing container.

+### `docker stop fh-api`

+Stop the container

 ## Other Available Scripts